RealPacket/My-Scripts/README.md

    - Exploit Section
     - AC Disablers
-            - Only Seal Secure Right now (you have to re-execute it when you die because then it starts making its scripts with math.random name).
+      - Only Seal Secure Right now (you have to re-execute it when you die).